If you are facing theft charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 theft lawyer toronto

-An investigation of a theft allegation in Toronto is typically initiated by a complaint from a witness to the alleged theft.
+An investigation of a theft in Toronto is usually started by a complaint from a witness to the alleged theft.
 This may be the alleged victim, who claims that their personal property was taken without their consent, or it may be someone who claims to have witnessed the theft, such as a loss prevention officer at a store.
 The police will attend the scene and request a written statement from the alleged victim and any other witnesses, then will launch an investigation.

 The vast majority of theft investigations occur quickly.
 The alleged thief may even be present at the scene and in the custody of the loss prevention officer when the police arrive, which is often the case in shoplifting investigations.
 If the perpetrator of the theft is not present, police will likely access security footage or other records to find out who committed the offence.